Kringlegangen

 Kringlegangen is a passageway linking the square Gråbrødretorv with the street Valkendorfsgade in the Old Town of Copenhagen, Denmark.
 A bakery was operated on the site from before 1787 until at least the 1910s.
 The present building complex (Gråbrødretorv 17/ Valkendorfsgade 32) was constructed in 1856-1857 for master joiner Carl Heinrich Winther.
 The passageway was not opened to the public until 1975.
-The name Kringlegangen was inspired by a gilded kringle above the entrance from Gråbrødretorv as well as to the twisting and turning course of the passageway.
+The name "Kringlegangen" was inspired by a gilded kringle above the entrance from Gråbrødretorv, as well as by the twisting and turning course of the passageway.
 The entire building complex was listed in the Danish registry of protected buildings and places in 1945.